-Unsatisfactory academic performance is noted when a student earns...
+Unsatisfactory academic performance is noted when a student cumulatively earns...

 - one grade of D or F; or

-- two C+, C, or C- grades; or
+- one grade of D or F and one grade of C+ or lower; or

-- a combination of one C+, C, or C- grade and one D or F grade
+- any two C+ or lower

 The student will receive notification, with a copy to his or her advisor, of academic performance concerns.
-The notification will explain that a second D or F grade or a third C+, C, or C- or lower grade for a master's student will result in termination from the program.
+The notification will explain that earning the following grades will result in termination from the program.